UNIHIKER/unihiker-docs/docs/K10/GettingStarted/gettingstarted_mindplus.md

 !!!
 Note
     Mind+ is only support windows for now.<br/>
-    MacOS/GNU Linux users can use K10 via Arduino IDE or MicroPython.<br/>
+    MacOS/GNU Linux users can code on K10 via Arduino IDE or MicroPython.<br/>
     We will actively update the IDE and SDK for K10 in the near future.